 It’s worth pointing out that pushing someone too far at a networking event – asking directly for work experience or a training contract, or demanding they help you with your CV – will not go down well.
 Lawyers and recruiters give up their valuable time to attend these kinds of event, and they won’t appreciate being confronted in this way.
 Be respectful in your behaviour and limit your expectations if you’re thinking that you’ll come out of the event with a job.
 Of course, networking could very well lead to something positive such as work experience or mentoring, but don’t assume this from the offset.

-We should also say a word about the dress code for networking, and hopefully it goes without saying that you should dress smartly.
-Remember that these are professional events, so your gym gear or comfiest lecture attire isn’t appropriate.
+It’s also worth mentioning the dress code for networking – hopefully, it goes without saying that you should dress smartly.
 Think business dress or smart casual to make a good impression.

 For more advice on what to wear in these situations, head to LawCareers.Net’s Oracle!